visvig/forward-forward-algorithm/README.md

 ## Running the Code

-To run the notebook, start Jupyter Notebook in the repository directory, and then open the `ff-mnist.ipynb` file.
+To run the notebook, start Jupyter Notebook in the repository directory, and then open the `ff-mnist-fully-connected.ipynb` or `ff-cifar10-convnet.ipynb` file.

 ## Contributions